Wanchain Market Cap Reaches $119.88 Million (WAN)

-Wanchain (CURRENCY:WAN) traded 9% higher against the U.S. dollar during the one day period ending at 7:00 AM ET on July 30th.
-During the last week, Wanchain has traded up 26% against the U.S. dollar.
-Wanchain has a total market cap of $119.88 million and $7.02 million worth of Wanchain was traded on exchanges in the last day.
-One Wanchain coin can now be bought for about $0.62 or 0.00001542 BTC on exchanges.
+Wanchain (CURRENCY:WAN) traded 9% higher against the dollar during the 24 hour period ending at 23:00 PM E.T. on July 30th.
+One Wanchain coin can now be bought for approximately $0.62 or 0.00001542 BTC on exchanges.
+Wanchain has a total market capitalization of $119.88 million and approximately $7.02 million worth of Wanchain was traded on exchanges in the last 24 hours.
+Over the last week, Wanchain has traded up 26% against the dollar.

 - Theta Fuel (TFUEL) traded up 1.5% against the dollar and now trades at $0.33 or 0.00000830 BTC.